openhwgroup/cva6/pqc_tests_fpga/cv32a6_ima_sv32_fpga/falcon_all/README.md

-# CVA6 Bare-Metal Dilithium Signature Performance Profiling (Nexys Video)
+# CVA6 Bare-Metal Falcon Signature Performance Profiling (Nexys Video)

-This repository contains the hardware-in-the-loop testing pipeline for running, validating, and benchmarking bare-metal Post-Quantum Cryptography (Dilithium Digital Signature Algorithm) C applications on a CVA6 (Ariane) 32-bit RISC-V soft core flashed onto a Xilinx Artix-7 Nexys Video FPGA.
+This repository contains the hardware-in-the-loop testing pipeline for running, validating, and benchmarking bare-metal Post-Quantum Cryptography (Falcon Digital Signature Algorithm) C applications on a CVA6 (Ariane) 32-bit RISC-V soft core flashed onto a Xilinx Artix-7 Nexys Video FPGA.

-This specific test implements cycle-accurate performance profiling using the RISC-V `mcycle` Control and Status Register (CSR) to measure the exact hardware clock cycles required for Dilithium Key Generation, Signing, and Verification operations.
+This specific test implements cycle-accurate performance profiling using the RISC-V `mcycle` Control and Status Register (CSR) to measure the exact hardware clock cycles required for Falcon-512 Key Generation, Signing, and Verification operations.

-Host-to-FPGA communication is handled via the onboard FTDI chip, which provides both the JTAG interface for programming/debugging and a UART interface for I/O. The test utilizes a host-device synchronization protocol to ensure no UART data is lost during the initialization phase.
+**Note on Floating-Point Arithmetic:** Unlike Kyber and Dilithium, Falcon relies heavily on floating-point arithmetic.
+Because this CVA6 target configuration (`rv32ima`) does not include a hardware floating-point unit (FPU), the Makefile relies on software floating-point emulation.
+Specific compiler flags (`-ffp-contract=off` and `-fno-math-errno`) are utilized to ensure deterministic behavior during emulation.

 ## Repository Structure
-*   `main.c`: Bare-metal C code running the Dilithium algorithm validation, forgery testing, and `mcycle` cycle counting.
+*   `main.c`: Bare-metal C code running the Falcon algorithm validation, forgery testing, and `mcycle` cycle counting.
 *   `host_test.py`: Python host script that synchronizes with the FPGA and logs the test output.
 *   `load.elf`: Compiled RISC-V binary.
-*   `Makefile`: Build instructions for the bare-metal environment (configured for Dilithium Mode 2 by default).
+*   `Makefile`: Build instructions for the bare-metal environment (configured with proper FPU emulation flags).
 *   `README.md`: Execution instructions and documentation.

 ## Hardware & System Configuration